Hydran00/pc2-coppeliasim-ROS2/README.md

 ROS2 porting of [this](https://github.com/marco-teixeira/float32multiarray_to_pointcloud2.git) repository

-This package reads data coming from 3D cameras in CoppeliaSim and convert them into a standard PointCloud2 message.
+This package reads the depth map data coming from 3D cameras in CoppeliaSim and convert them into a standard PointCloud2 message.